Ashishkvs/springboot_crud_operation/README.md

 send Product updated  object in json format to add into database using postman body NOTE ::don't pass incomplete Product object
  DO PASS ALL MEMBER var of Product else it will throw an error as @JsonProperty has not been added

+ PLZ NOTE HERE EVERY WHERE Product.class from entity package has been Use NO WHERE **** Product.class from model package Used